IoannisGkanatsios/Sentinel-1_incidence_angle_normalization/README.md

   --ref_angle REF_ANGLE
                         Provide a value for incidence angle normalziation --linear LINEAR       Performs angle correction based on linear regression.
 It requires a shapefile (points) as an input.
-                        Point data should be colected from near to far range --sqr_cosine          Performs angle correction based on the square cosine
+                        Point data should be colected from near to far range.
+It is more appropriate for oceonographic applications
+  --sqr_cosine          Performs angle correction based on the square cosine.
+Is it more appropriate for land applications
 ```

 ## Results